 We were formally incorporated in January 2003.
-We acquired Enhance Interactive in February 2003 and TrafficLeader in October 2003.
+We acquired Enhance Interactive in February 2003, TrafficLeader in October 2003 and goClick in July 2004.
 As a result, we have limited historical financial data upon which to base planned operating expenses or forecast accurately our future operating results.
 Further, our limited operating history will make it difficult for investors and securities analysts to evaluate our business and prospects.
 Our failure to address these risks and difficulties successfully could seriously harm us.

-We may need additional funding to support our operations and capital expenditures, which may not be available to us and which lack of availability could adversely affect our financial condition.
+We will need additional funding to support our operations and capital expenditures and to pursue our business strategy, which may not be available to us and which lack of availability could adversely affect our financial condition.

 We have no committed sources of additional capital.
-For the foreseeable future, we intend to fund our operations and capital expenditures from limited cash flow from operations, our cash on hand and the net proceeds of the IPO.
-If our capital resources are insufficient, we will have to raise additional funds.
-We may need additional funds to continue our operations, pursue business opportunities (such as expansion, acquisitions of complementary businesses or the development of new products or services), to react to unforeseen difficulties or to respond to competitive pressures.
+We intend to fund our current operations and capital expenditures from cash flow from operations and our cash on hand, which includes the net proceeds of our IPO, which closed in April 2004.
+If our capital resources are insufficient to continue our operations and fund current capital expenditures, we will have to raise additional funds.
+We will also need additional funds to, pursue business opportunities (such as expansion, acquisitions of complementary businesses or the development of new products or services), to react to unforeseen difficulties or to respond to competitive pressures.
 There can be no assurance that any financing arrangements will be available in amounts or on terms acceptable to us, if at all.
-Furthermore, the sale of additional equity or convertible debt securities may result in additional dilution to existing stockholders.
-If adequate additional funds are not available, we may be required to delay, reduce the scope of or eliminate material parts of the implementation of our business strategy, including the possibility of additional acquisitions or internally developed businesses.
+Furthermore, the sale of additional equity or convertible debt securities will result in additional dilution to existing stockholders.
+If adequate additional funds are not available, we will be required to delay, reduce the scope of or eliminate material parts of the implementation of our business strategy, including the possibility of additional acquisitions or internally developed businesses.

-We may need additional funding to make payments to the former shareholders of Enhance Interactive and TrafficLeader, which may not be available to us and which lack of availability could adversely affect our financial condition.
+We may need additional funding to make payments to the former shareholders of Enhance Interactive and TrafficLeader, which may not be available to us and our failure to raise such funding could adversely affect our financial condition.

-In addition, we are obligated to make earnings-based performance payments to the original shareholders and certain employees of eFamily which we acquired in February 2003, together with its direct wholly-owned subsidiary, Enhance Interactive.
+We are obligated to make earnings-based performance payments to the original shareholders and certain employees of eFamily which we acquired in February 2003, together with its direct wholly-owned subsidiary, Enhance Interactive.
 These payment obligations are calculated based on a percentage of Enhance Interactive's earnings before taxes excluding stock-based compensation and amortization of intangibles relating to the acquisition for the calendar years 2003 and 2004, according to the terms of the merger agreement, with a maximum aggregate obligation of \$13.5 million.
 For the 2003 calendar year, the total Enhance Interactive earnings-based payment obligation was approximately \$3.5 million.
 We may also be obligated to make revenue-based performance payments to the original shareholders of TrafficLeader, which we acquired in October 2003.
 If TrafficLeader has revenues in excess of \$15 million for 2004, we will be obligated to pay an amount equal to 10% of each dollar in revenue above the \$15 million threshold, with a maximum obligation of \$1 million.
-If we are unable to raise sufficient funds in this offering or any subsequent offerings, we may not be able to meet our payment obligations under our acquisition agreements for Enhance Interactive and TrafficLeader, which could have a material adverse effect upon our financial condition.
+We may need additional funding to meet our payment obligations under our acquisition agreements for Enhance Interactive and TrafficLeader, and our failure to raise such funding could have a material adverse effect upon our financial condition.